o3de/o3de.org/content/docs/user-guide/features/platforms/ios/creating-release-app.md

 ---
-description: ' Prepare your Amazon Lumberyard iOS games for store deployment (distribution) by packing the assets and cached binary shaders. '
+description: ' Prepare your Open 3D Engine iOS games for store deployment (distribution) by packing the assets and cached binary shaders. '
 title: Creating a Release App
 ---